ROCm/rocm-cmake/README.md

     rocm_setup_version(
         VERSION <version>
         [NO_GIT_TAG_VERSION]
+        [PARENT <commit>]
     )

 Setup the version for the project.
 This will try to use git tag to set the version if possible unless `NO_GIT_TAG_VERSION` is passed.
+The `PARENT` argument can be used to set the commit to start the count of number of commits to the current revision.